15 Easy World Book Day Costumes for Teachers

 Works for teachers too – a really popular book and a bit “different”.

 - plain white t shirt with a patch sewn/stuck on

 - pair of pirate trousers (or cut/rip a pair of old trousers),

 - create a head band using old elf ears – or make your own from felt.

 Again, it might help to carry the book around with you – just in case…

 There are lots of options for buying a ready made Harry Potter costume – and there are plenty around.

-But if you want to make your own easy Slytherin costume like @worldaccordingtobraxton, you just need a black cape, wand, white shirt, green tie and grey jumper!
+But if you want to stand out from the crowd (and save money) you can easily make your own easy Slytherin costume like @worldaccordingtobraxton, you need:

 Rainbow Fish Costume